-Putting it simply, the idea is to select the domains (=Define intermediate changes by using the VLIR-UOS six project domains) for the project and formulate an intermediate change statement per selected domain.
-After this the final step in this module is to formulate activities/deliverables to realise these intermediate changes in the selected domains (outputs)
+Putting it simply, the idea is to select the domains (=Define intermediate changes by using the VLIR-UOS six standard domains) for the project.
+After this the final step in this module is to Formulate activities/deliverables to realise these intermediate changes in the selected domains (outputs)

-Table 3: Examples of intermediate change statement and activities/ deliverables in each domain for ICP Connect projects presents a non-exhaustive and indicative list of deliverables and activities that projects can undertake within the six domains.
+Table 3: Examples of intermediate change at level of a TEAM/SI, type of activities/ deliverables in each domain for SI/TEAM projects presents typical intermediate changes per domain and a non-exhaustive and indicative list of deliverables and activities that projects can undertake within the six domains.
 The deliverables, processes and changes in these domains are interlinked and not mutually exclusive.
 It is possible that an activity fits in more than one of the six domains, because a set of changes can interact with each other.
 However, to avoid duplication, the activity should only be allocated to one main domain.

-Table 3: Examples of intermediate change statement and activities/ deliverables in each domain for ICP Connect projects
+Table 3: Examples of intermediate change at level of a TEAM/SI, type of activities/ deliverables in each domain for SI/TEAM projects